DinoD123/kcskeleton/README.md

-# kcskeleton
+# KidsConnect
-Official Skeleton for KidsConnectNET.com
+Official Skeleton for KidsConnectNET.com and all files related to it.
+Please read the license - this is not available for public use...